 The researchers believe that blocking this enzyme can potentially help stop the process of neurodegeneration.
 Some known and used stearoyl-CoA-desaturase blockers are known by the researchers.
 However, currently, none of them have passed the trial for clinical use.

 The senior author of the study Dennis Selkoe notes that this is indeed a big achievement.
-The discovery of the link between oleic acid and alpha-synuclein and the proposed treatment option may pave the way for a future treatment.
+The discovery of the link between oleic acid and alpha-synuclein and the proposed treatment option may pave the way for future treatment.

 The author says: